 This case study demonstrates the White Horse CAD design process and gives an indication of a project cost that has changed as an evolving design develops.

 This is the nature of product development.
 Sometimes things are straight forward and there is no change of scope from the outset.
 Sometimes products that appear simple in the first instance grow to become more than first envisaged.

 The secret of good product design is knowing when to stop making changes and start making product…

 Of course, this is not the end of the product design story….
-The next stage is prototyping, followed by testing to prove compliance to any relevant standards.
+The next stage is prototyping, followed by testing to prove compliance with any relevant standards.
 This could be followed by further design changes.
-Then of course there will be protecting intellectual property, production planning, tooling design, fixture design, packaging design etc. Once all these have been considered you will be ready to release your new product.
+Then of course there will be protecting intellectual property, production planning, tooling design, fixture design, packaging design, etc. Once all these have been considered you will be ready to release your new product.

-Decades of design and manufacturing expertise gives White Horse CAD a unique understanding of the complexities of product development.
+Decades of design and manufacturing expertise give White Horse CAD a unique understanding of the complexities of product development.
 We have worked with many different industries from the highly regulated orthopaedic sector through to artisans and makers.
 We will work with you to overcome all your design challenges.

 Want more information?